IrisDuMutel/ATIMini40_software/README.md

 <details close>
 <summary><a href="MATLAB/Scripts/">Scripts</a></summary>
 <br>

 - ATImatrices.m: Script containing the conversion matrices from voltages to lbf/lbf-in.
 This is the matrix to be used.
 An additional conversion is needed to obtain forces and torques in N and N-m.

 - readCSV_n_plot2.m: reads CSV file and plots forces and torques

 - **readCSV_n_plot3.m**: reads CSV file and plots forces and torques fromatted by DAQ_acquire_Voltages_GUI2.py.
 Only valid for two logfiles.
 Has low pass filters implemented and plots are for comparison of two data files.
 - Ceiling_effect_H0.m: Script copied from March 2023 test session.
 Automatically compares 6 logfiles.
 Used as inspiration for more recent scripts for its **automatic peak detection and analysis**.

 - **ReadRPM.m**: Simple script for the reading and plotting of 4 tachometer data coming from one logfile.

 - average_equal.m.
 Averages equal tests.
 Same propellers, test structure and orientation

+- **average_equal_4files.m**: Averages 4 equivalent tests in .csv format and creates a mat file containing this result.
+This script is intended for averaging the 4 repetitions of the same identical test.

+- compare_2matfiles.m: plots the averages saved into two mat files coming from an average_equal script

+- **average_equal_4matfiles.m**: Averages 4 equivalent tests in .mat format and creates a mat file containing this result.
+This script is intended for averaging the four orientations of equivalent tests.
+Uses the result from an average_equal script.

 </details>